08 May Installation Matters

 “We fly our guys to classes all over the country to become trained or certified in a specific product,” Snow says.
 “We have installers who have Forbo, National Wood Flooring Association and Nation Fiber Installation Certification.
 We just had a three-day Natural Fiber Installation Certification clinic, held at our facility, where installers learned about installing wool and natural fibers, including things like hand-sewing.”

-Installers for Brothers Floor Covering in Indianapolis, IN, stay current on product installation training through local contractor days, in which manufacturers hold trainings at the local distributor’s facility, and through memberships to groups like Flooring Plus, which is offered by one of the distributors Brothers buys products from.
+Competent installers stay current on product installation training through local contractor days, in which manufacturers hold trainings at the local distributor’s facility, and through memberships to groups.

-When a product requires unique installation methods, manufacturer certifications and training are important, and it is the retailer’s responsibility to ensure that his installers have this instruction, says Ken Weisbacher, president of KW Flooring in Cincinnati, OH.
+When a product requires unique installation methods, manufacturer certifications and training are important, and it is the retailer’s responsibility to ensure that his installers have this instruction.

 — Nancy Kibbee is editor at www.naturalinteriors.com